kav-ya/geoFire/README.md

 ###insertById(latLon, id, data, [onComplete])

-Inserts data by location and a client-provided identifer.
-If the insert is successful, the optional callback function (if provided) is called with a null argument; if the insert fails, an error message is printed to console.
+Inserts data by location, specified by a [latitude, longitude] array,  and a client-provided identifer.
+On completion, the optional callback function (if provided) is called with null on success/ Error on failure.
 **Data that is inserted using this function can be queried using the client-provided Id.**

     var car2 = { id: 2, make: "BMW" };